virtualous/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 <p></p>
 Once you enter the details, hit subscribe key; You should receive an email right then.
 Actually this is the form I'm using in my website.
 You will get the same form when you click on **Subscribe** button on the menu bar.
 The form may look different but it does the same job as this form.

+I hope that similar kind of form can be embedded to a jekyll site using Aweber as well.
+I haven't used Aweber but if anyone has used it then feel free to give your inputs.

-I hope that covers many types of subscription forms available for Jekyll.
-Let me know which one you implemented and for what reason.
+I hope that covers types subscription forms available for Jekyll.
+Let me know which one you have implemented and for what reason.
 If you couldn't get this working then let me know in the comment section.

 Thanks for reading!